Skip to main content

 This refers to how contacts express their consent to receive text messages.
 Please select the opt-in type out of the following methods:

 Verbal: Your contacts provide opt-in verbally i.e., via the phone or in person.
 Tip: If you collect consent verbally, you will want to upload a script including the disclaimers to share with your contacts when you ask them if they would like to opt in.
+This format will not work for Marketing use cases.

 Web Form: Your contacts provide opt-in for text messaging when they fill out a form on your website.
 Tip: You should have a check box with a opt-in message, allowing for your contacts to opt out of receiving texts from your business